 - If you're saving the file for the first time, the Save As pane will appear in Backstage view.

 - The Save As dialog box will appear.
-Select the location where you wish to save the document.
+Select the location where you want to save the document.

 - Enter a file name for the document, then click Save.

 Saving a document